Hedda Bolgar: Career in the United States

 After arriving in the US, Bolgar trained at the Chicago Psychoanalytic Institute and taught at the University of Chicago.
 While in the Midwest, Bolgar gave training on the "Little World Test."
 Bolgar was chief of psychology at Mt.
 Sinai Hospital (now Cedars-Sinai Medical Center).
 She helped found the California School of Professional Psychology, the Los Angeles Institute and Society for Psychoanalytic Studies and the Wright Institute Los Angeles, a postgraduate training center and clinic.

 When Bolgar was 95, she helped organize a three-day conference called "The Uprooted Mind: Psychoanalytic Perspectives on Living in an Unsafe World."
 In 2012, at the age of 102, Bolgar was still seeing patients four days a week.
 At 102, she gave a lecture on "Dogma and Flexibility in Psychoanalytic Technique" before the New Center for Psychoanalysis, a Los Angeles group that offers advanced education to therapists.

 Personal life

 Bolgar's husband, economist Herbert Bekker, joined her in the U.S. in 1940 and the two moved to Los Angeles in 1956.
 The couple had no children.
 Bekker died in 1973.

 Bolgar died on May 13, 2013, at the age of 103.
-When she died, she was likely the oldest active member of the American Psychological Association (APA) and probably the oldest practicing psychoanalyst in the United States.
+At the time of her death, she was likely the oldest active member of the American Psychological Association (APA) and probably the oldest practicing psychoanalyst in the United States.